Supervised Teaching (BIOL 390a) Courses

 Credit Limitations: Each BIOL 390a course is worth two credits.
 Students may take only one BIOL 390a ( 2 credits) per semester and a maximum of two BIOL 390 (4 credits) total.

 Supervised teaching credits may count for general college credit only.
-They do apply to the requirements of biological science majors or minors.
+They do not apply to the requirements of biological science majors or minors.

 Only letter grades may be assigned to BIOL 390a courses and cannot be on a taken pass/fail basis.